cosmos/gaia/docs/docs/governance/proposal-types/param-change.md

 ---
-title: Parameter Change
+title: Parameter Change Proposals
-order: 4
+order: 3
 ---

 This Cosmos Hub educational documentation aims to outline the Hub's parameters, describe their functions, and describe the potential implications of modifying each parameter.
 This documentation also aims to provide guidelines for creating and assessing parameter-change proposals.

 Drafting and submitting a parameter-change governance proposal involves two kinds of risk: losing proposal deposit amounts and the potential to alter the function of the Cosmos Hub network in an undesirable way.

 ## What parameters can be changed?